wunderwuzzi23/blog/content/posts/2024/llm-apps-automatic-tool-invocations.md

 **However, with some minor prompting tricks mitigations are bypassed and we, again, can demonstrate automatic tool invocation when browsing the Internet with ChatGPT!**

-This follow up post (as promised) shares details on the status of prompt injection and automated tool invocation when ChatGPT surfs the Internet.
+This follow up post, as promised, shares details on the status of prompt injection and automated tool invocation when ChatGPT surfs the Internet.

 ## Automatic Tool Invocation when Browsing

 Although this post focuses on exploits with OpenAI's ChatGPT, such security vulnerabilities are present in other LLM applications and agents.

 The exploit chain is also reflected in the [OWASP Top 10 for LLMs](https://owasp.org/www-project-top-10-for-large-language-model-applications/assets/PDF/OWASP-Top-10-for-LLMs-2023-v1_1.pdf) in particular concerning these threats:
-* `LLM01: Prompt Injection`,
+* `LLM01: Prompt Injection`
-* `LLM07: Insecure Plugin Design` and
+* `LLM07: Insecure Plugin Design`
-* `LLM08: Excessive Agency`.
+* `LLM08: Excessive Agency`

 ### Try For Yourself!